Abdullahi95/web-app/README.md

 # Football League Web Application

 A football league web application with  pages such as players, league, top scorers and assist leaders.
-Comprised of data held in SQL database which was built with EF code first approach with Razor and CSS used to build the user interface to interact with the data.
+Comprised of data held in SQL database which was built with EF code first approach, with Razor and CSS used to build the user interface to interact with the data.

 ## Getting Started